mbhutani4/mbhutani4.github.io/2021/public/projects/teachingApp/readme.md

 ## Final Prototype

-This was the final design and a Native app was build using Androis Studio for development.
+This was the final design and a Native app was build using Android Studio for development.
 Later the app was tested with both teachers and students for further feedback.

 ![Final Prototype](/projects/teachingApp/teachingapp_final_design.jpg)